Skip to content

 Directed work rules

-• The first directed direct or directed capability message establishes the initiator and target.
+• A say or capability envelope that introduces a new work_id establishes the initiator and target.

-• Only the initiator and target MAY emit lifecycle messages for that interaction.
+• The initiator and target are derived from the opening envelope's from and to fields.
+Only those two peers MAY emit lifecycle messages for that work unit.

 • A receiver SHOULD emit receipt(accepted) when it accepts responsibility.